bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/3-mondrian/P3-mondrian.md

 kdTree*  build_kdtree(vector<point2d> & points)
 ```

-If you create a class, you'd have a constructor that does this:
+If you create a class, you'll have a constructor that does this:

 ```
   public: